jojorichard/Fluorescence_Raman_normalisation/documentation /Implementation_of_a_new_file_format.md

 ### 2) Conversion into a DataFrame
 The use of panda is recommended to convert your file into a DataFrame.
 The following documentation states the files that can be read by panda: https://pandas.pydata.org/docs/reference/frame.html

-### 3) Organise your data as described above and return the DataFrame
+### 3) Organise the data as shown above to return the usable DataFrame

 ## Small example
 ```